MichaelCurrin/dev-cheatsheets/cheatsheets/shell/scripting/evaluation.md

 ### Execute

-The result can be executed without an in between step.
+The result can be executed without an in-between step.

 ```sh
 $(which ruby)